The House of the Dead: The House of the Dead 2 (1998)

-On February 26, 2000, business magnate and scientist Caleb Goldman reveals himself to be the mastermind of the 1998 Curien Mansion case and claims responsibility.
+On February 26, 2000, business magnate and scientist Caleb Goldman reveals himself to be the mastermind of the 1998 Curien Mansion case, having been responsible for financing Dr. Curien's project.
 Goldman initiates an undead outbreak on an unnamed Italian city while his "Emperor" project develops.
-Two AMS agents named James Taylor and Gary Stewart are sent in order to stop Goldman.
+AMS agents named Harry Harris, Amy Crystal, James Taylor and Gary Stewart are sent in order to stop Goldman.

 The House of the Dead III (2002)

-In the post-apocalyptic world of 2019, Thomas Rogan and his team of commandos infiltrate the EFI Research Facility in hopes of finding the source of the planet's collapse.
+In the post-apocalyptic world of 2019, Thomas Rogan and his team of commandos conduct a botched raid on the EFI Research Facility in hopes of finding the source of the planet's collapse and its connection to the Dr. Curien case.
 Losing contact with him, his daughter, Lisa Rogan, and his former partner, "G", set out on a search and recover mission, unaware that what awaits them has ties to the distant past and the very genesis of the undead horde.
-Daniel Curien, son of the late Dr. Curien, later teams up with Lisa to help complete the rest of the mission.
+They would cross paths with Daniel Curien, the scientist's son, who later teams up with Lisa to defeat his father's resurrected form, "Wheel of Fate", alongside many undead minions.

 The House of the Dead 4 (2005)

-In the year 2003, veteran AMS agent James Taylor (from The House of the Dead 2) and newcomer Kate Green are investigating the Goldman Incident of 2000.
+In the year 2003, veteran AMS agent James Taylor (from The House of the Dead 2 Original Remake) returns to Europe, accompanied by newcomer Kate Green to investigate the Goldman Incident of 2000.
 Following a sudden earthquake, they are shocked to discover that the undead from three years prior have returned, seemingly unharmed, and locked in a lab, but they soon break out and wreak havoc once again.
 Intent on preventing a nuclear disaster, they must once again cross paths with the seemingly deceased Goldman.

 The House of the Dead 4 Special (2006)

-Set shortly after the end of The House of the Dead 4, AMS agent Kate Green join forces with fellow AMS agent "G" in order to destroy the "source" of the outbreak.
+Set shortly after the end of The House of the Dead 4, AMS agent Kate Green joins forces with veteran AMS agent "G" in order to destroy the "source" of the outbreak.

 House of the Dead: Scarlet Dawn (2018)

 On January 14, 2018, Sega announced House of the Dead: Scarlet Dawn for arcades.

-On December 6, 2006, three years after the events of The House of the Dead 4, Kate Green joins forces with Ryan Taylor - the brother of her late partner, James Taylor - on an undercover mission in a dinner event within Scarecrow Manor, until the mysterious manager unleashes his army of creatures upon the dinner guests, and soon the world.
+On December 6, 2006, three years after the events of The House of the Dead 4, Kate Green joins forces with Ryan Taylor - the brother of her late partner, James Taylor - on an undercover mission at a dinner event within Scarecrow Manor, until the mysterious evil manager unleashes his army of creatures upon the dinner guests, and soon the world.

 Future

-In September 2019, director Takashi Oda revealed during an interview with Sega Interactive that he wants to produce three more games for the series like the upcoming Remakes series and main 6th installment.
+In September 2019, director Takashi Oda revealed during an interview with Sega Interactive that he wants to produce three more games for the series as well as a House of the Dead first-person shooter if there is enough demand.